efrecon/dew/README.md

 each recognised feature that can be provided as a keyword in the `DEW_FEATURES` variable.
 The default location for this file is inside the `etc` subdirectory of the main repository.

+### `DEW_BINCACHE_VERCHECK`

+When versions of binary dependencies are checked, i.e. whenever the specified versions for these binaries are empty, `dew` will only check if a new version is available every `DEW_BINCACHE_VERCHECK` seconds.
+The default is 3 days.

+### `DEW_BINCACHE_EXPIRE`

+`dew` keeps versions of binary dependencies in the XDG cache.
+`DEW_BINCACHE_EXPIRE` is the number of seconds after which old binaries are evicted from the cache.
+The default is 41 days.

 ## Variables Accessible to Resolution